 Montessori treasure baskets are a collection of objects for children to explore.
-These objects are often related to a theme.
-Treasure baskets can also be an inexpensive, fun, focused way to speak Spanish with kids.
+These objects are related to a theme or have a common characteristic.
+Treasure baskets can be an inexpensive, fun, focused way to speak Spanish with kids at home or in a classroom.

 Montessori is the inspiration for this language activity, but there are two important changes to the original concept.
 The original Montessori treasure baskets are intended for babies and toddlers.
 Adapted for language learners, treasure baskets can be used with a wide range of ages.